blackfireio/documentation/monitoring-cookbooks/filtering-transactions.rst

 .. image:: ../images/monitoring/top_transactions.gif

 The Monitoring Dashboard displays the list of top transactions for the selected timeframe.
-This list is primarly sorted by impact, representing the percentage of time spent processing one transaction versus all the other ones.
+This list is primarily sorted by impact, representing the percentage of time spent processing one transaction versus all the other ones.

 A best practice is to optimize high impact transactions first.